 Please use the following Dynamic Form version.
-This version of the form will go immediately to your department chair for approval before it is submitted to ALFA. *Please note that there is only one form for both spring and fall for Fitchburg State faculty.
+This version of the form will go immediately to your department chair, dean, and provost for approval before it is submitted to ALFA. *Please note that there is only one form for both spring and fall for Fitchburg State faculty.

 Course proposals are received until the deadline.
 Once we have received all of the courses, we will send out course schedule confirmations within a few of weeks of the deadline.